The Murder of Sonic the Hedgehog: Plot

-When Sonic doesn't show up for the gathering, Amy and Vector go to retrieve him and find him unresponsive.
-Using evidence they gathered along the way, Tails and Barry determine that Espio was the murderer, and knocked Sonic out with a blowdart.
-Sonic awakens and reveals that the Mirage Express is one of several trains converted into Badniks by Doctor Eggman to take control of various cities' infrastructure.
-Unbeknownst to Espio, he had been following instructions given by the train itself.
+When Sonic fails to arrive for the gathering, Amy and Vector go to retrieve him and find him unresponsive.
+Using evidence they gathered along the way, Tails and Barry determine that Espio was the murderer and knocked Sonic out with a blowdart.
+Sonic awakens and reveals that the Mirage Express is one of several trains converted into Badniks by Doctor Eggman to take control of various cities' infrastructures.
+Unbeknownst to Espio, he had been following instructions given by the train.
 Upset with the conductor for planning to retire, the train plotted to deliver everyone to Eggman's base in exchange for a bounty which it intended to use to force the conductor to stay with it forever.

 Everyone is dragged back to their cars and locked inside.
 With Barry's help, Sonic spindashes through the car doors to free everyone and reach the conductor car.
-Racing alongside the train, the party frees the Flicky powering it and destroys the train.
-Before the train deactivates, the conductor promises to never forget his memories with it.
+Racing alongside the train, Sonic frees the Flicky powering it and Amy destroys the train.
+Before it deactivates, the conductor bids the train goodbye, promising to never forget their time together.

 The group disembarks at a station, and the conductor reunites with his wife to begin his retirement, now accompanied by the Flicky.
 Sonic buys a cake from a nearby bakery, and everyone wishes Amy a happy birthday.
 At his base, Eggman and his henchmen lament his plan's failure.
 A short epilogue follows where Barry explains that, following the incident, the citizens reclaimed control of the train system from Eggman.
 The player is then given multiple choices to decide what happens to Barry afterwards.